kolergy/agent_bean/README.md

 `pip install -U -r requirements.txt`

-If you intent to use the openAI models you have to rename the template.env file as follows:
+If you intent to use the openAI or Mistral models via their API you have to rename the template.env file as follows:

 `cp template.env .env`

-Then edit this .env file to insert your openAI API key
+Then edit this .env file to insert your openAI or Mistral API key

 Once edited you need to set the environement with: